 While price is always an important consideration in any home repair job, the cost of hiring a plumbing company in Houston as opposed to a handyman is a “save now, pay later” situation that never works out well.
 We strive to provide a seamless customer experience from paperless invoicing, to the e-mail we send with a photo of the technician coming to your home, to the text messages we send when we’re on the way, all aimed at that five-star service goal.

-Should you need pricing information for the jobs we’ve listed, or for any other plumbing service, call Nick’s Plumbing and Air Conditioning Services for a free estimate.
+Should you need pricing information for the jobs we’ve listed, or for any other plumbing service, call Nick’s Plumbing and Air Conditioning Services.

 Already called another plumber?
-No problem, we offer free second opinions as well!
+No problem, we offer second opinions as well!